hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

       deliver such a component to the subject component thru the execution of an "operation" during an edit session.

-    * for use in component associations you can create your own set of meta-components that exists the existing set, by subclassing the base component association class (as demonstrated in [#003]#X1)
+    * for advanced usage, you can extend the DSL that can be used by your component assocations: you can add to the set of supported "meta-components" your own custom ("business-specific") ones by subclassing the base component association class. this advanced technique is demonstrated in [#003]#X1.